andresteingress/grails-hibernate-auditlog/README.md

 }

-auditLog.defaultInclude = []     // can specify a list of included properties - all others are automatically excluded auditLog.defaultIgnore = []      // can specify a list of properties that are ignored by the audit log
+auditLog.defaultInclude = []     // can specify a list of included properties - all others are automatically excluded auditLog.defaultExclude = []      // can specify a list of properties that are ignored by the audit log

 // audit log persistence settings auditLog.tablename = null        // custom AuditLog table name